The First Virginia Astronomy Night (#49th overall):

 (hover mouse over Sky Cover times- move forward +12 hours if the evening is not shown yet)

-If cloudy we
+If cloudy come

 The next eclipse visible in this area will occur Monday Morning, Dec 21st